 Awards are based on financial need and academic promise.
 These grants are available to a limited number of students and eligibility is established by the Financial Aid Department.
 Wilson Community College requires SEOG recipients to maintain a 2.7 or higher cumulative grade point average.
 SEOG grants do not generally have to be repaid.
 However, if students withdraw prior to the 60% point of the term they may owe a prorated amount of their award to DOE and the college.

 For additional information on these or any grants, please visit the Financial Aid Department located in Building F, or by telephone at 252-246-1417.

 Wilson Community College offers the Child Care Assistance program to student-parents in order to contribute to their daycare expenses while enrolled at our institution.
-We encourage all curriculum student-parents to complete this application.
-The application will be available at the beginning of each Fall semester under Campus News and Events.
+We encourage all interested curriculum student-parents to complete the application and submit it to the Financial Aid Office.

 The Child Care Coordinator evaluates each individual applicant based on results from the Free Application for Federal Student Aid (www.fafsa.gov).

 For more information on Wilson Community College’s Child Care Assistance Program, call: 252-246-1274.